Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 Subdirectory: debug/
 --------------------
-This directory contains the compiled debug version of the `filter_metricCombVis` plugin.
+This directory contains the compiled debug version of the MetricCombVis plugin.

 Files:
 - plugin_debug.dll (or plugin_debug.so for Linux, plugin_debug.dylib for macOS) - The compiled debug version of the plugin binary.